-- The State Bond Committee shall continue to monitor other ongoing commitments of the general fund including the School Debt Reimbursement Program, the Veteran's Mortgage Program, PERS and TRS system funding requirements, and any other quantifiable multi-year obligation of the state to pay or reimburse on outstanding liabilities. - While state law doesn't require that municipalities pursue refinancing opportunities on bonds subject to reimbursement from the State, the State Bond Committee will continue to monitor opportunities and encourage municipalities to refinance and reduce the State's appropriation requirements. - The State's reported broad fiscal position as reflected in the Revenue Sources Book, Comprehensive Annual Financial Report, and official budgetary analysis largely determines debt capacity.
-Despite the persistent environment of recurring UGF fiscal imbalance between available UGF revenues and unrestricted expenditures the shift of certain Permanent Fund earnings to UGF has increased the State's capacity for new debt without further credit degradation.
+- The State Bond Committee shall continue to monitor other ongoing commitments of the general fund including the School Debt Reimbursement Program, the Veteran's Mortgage Program, PERS and TRS system funding requirements, and any other quantifiable multi-year obligation of the state to pay or reimburse on outstanding liabilities. - While state law doesn't require that municipalities pursue refinancing opportunities on bonds subject to reimbursement from the State, the State Bond Committee will continue to monitor opportunities and encourage municipalities to refinance and reduce the State's appropriation requirements. - The State's reported broad fiscal position as reflected in the Revenue Sources Book, Annual Comprehensive Financial Report, and official budgetary analysis largely determines debt capacity.
+Despite the persistent environment of recurring UGF fiscal imbalance between available UGF revenues and unrestricted expenditures the shift of certain Permanent Fund earnings to UGF combined with recent positive trends in legacy oil revenue generation has increased the State's capacity for new debt without further credit degradation.